iamo-klimalez/climate-insurance/README.md

 ## Examples

-In this example we easily design and analyze the performance of the below given index (cummulative precipitation).
+In this example we easily design and analyze the performance of the below given index (cummulative precipitation) based insurance products.

 ``` r
 library(climateinsurance)